 And if someone is looking for a way to dip their toes into the waters of bitter libations, cocktails are often an accessible way to try them out for the first time.

-For those more interested in whiskey, Rose says she'll point them toward the Bellwether, a rye-based cocktail which makes good use of Peychaud's Apertivo, Luxardo Maraschino (made with the bitter pits of cherries) and St. George Bruto Americano, a new generation gentian-based liqueur made in California.
+For those more interested in whiskey, there's the Wry Word, a rye-based cocktail which makes good use of complex flavors including the herbal funk of yellow chartreuse and Luxardo Maraschino (made with the bitter pits of cherries).

-She's also a fan of Rinomato L'Apertivo Deciso, a newer release among Italian bitter liqueurs which makes use of three bittering agents – gentian root, cinchona bark, and wormwood – and is described as both an "homage and a challenge to the aperitivi traditions of Piedmont."
+Rose says she's a particular fan of Rinomato L’Apertivo Deciso, an Italian bitter liqueur which makes use of three bittering agents – gentian root, cinchona bark and wormwood – and is described as both an "homage and a challenge to the aperitivi traditions of Piedmont."

 "On the nose, there’s this really creamy orange sweetness," she says.
 "And then you’re hit with the bitter notes.
 It’s in the same realm as Campari."

-And, of course, there's always Rehorst's go-to: the Negroni.
-It's a cocktail that Justin Burich, bartender and beverage master for Sprezzatura says embodies the spirit of Italy and its carefree elegance.
+And, of course, there’s always Rehorst’s go-to: the Negroni.
+It’s a cocktail served at a variety of local spots, from Boone & Crockett to Bittercube Bar & Bazaar.
+Justin Burich, co-owner of Voyager Wine Bar says embodies the spirit of Italy and its carefree elegance.